glyfish/glyfish.github.io/_posts/2018-08-08-discrete_state_markov_chain_equilibrium.md

   chain_samples = numpy.append(chain_samples, sample_chain(t, x0, nsamples))
 ```

-The function `sample_chain` performs the simulation.
-It uses
+The function `sample_chain` performs the simulation and uses
 [Inverse CDF Sampling]({{ site.baseurl }}{% link _posts/2018-07-21-inverse_cdf_sampling.md %}) on the
-discrete distribution obtained from the transition matrix defined by equation {% katex %}(14){% endkatex %}
+discrete distribution obtained from the transition matrix defined by equation {% katex %}(14){% endkatex %}.
-for the state at step {% katex %}t{% endkatex %} to determine the state for the next time step,
+The transition matrix determines state at step {% katex %}t+1{% endkatex %} from the state at step
-{% katex %}t+1{% endkatex %}.
+{% katex %}t{% endkatex %}.
 The following code uses `sample_chain` to generate and ensemble of
 simulations with the initial state also sampled from an assumed initial distribution.
 First, simulation parameters are defined and the initial distribution is assumed to be uniform.
 Second, `π_nsamples` of the initial state are generated using Inverse CDF sampling with the